kirkconway/spriter/README.md

 ```
 After creating an instance of SpriterPlayerInterpolator you can use it as a normal SpriterPlayer instance
 (except changing animations and changing playback speed will have no effect).

 A SpriterPlayerInterpolator instance will update player1 and player2 on its own.
 You can change this, by setting
 `inter.updatePlayers = false;` if you want to draw the other players on different places
 (of course you have to update the players then on your own).

 You can change the interpolation weight of a SpriterPlayerInterpolator instance with `inter.setWeight(.75f);`.
 The value has to be between 0 and 1, where 0 means that the interpolator is playing the current animation of player1 back
 and 1 means it plays the current animation of player2 back.
 All other cases will end up in a mix between the two current animations.

+You could of course create a second interpolator, which interpolates `inter` and `player2`.
+Just play around with it.